- Decide Your Billing Rhythm Up Front

 Pick a model and state it in writing before you start:

-Rhythm beats heroics: predictable invoices train clients to expect—and approve—your bills.
+Rhythm beats heroics: predictable invoices train clients to expect (and approve) your bills.
+Clear payment terms set the pace.

 Contract and Scope References